 After briefly dropping anchor to consider the situation, the Cedarville’s Captain attempted to beach the vessel near Mackinaw City.
 While still several miles offshore, at 10:25 am the Cedarville suddenly rolled over to starboard and sank in 105 feet of water about 3.5 Miles SE of the Mackinac Bridge south tower.
 Twenty-five crewmen were recovered alive from the cold lake, along with two others that succumbed due to exposure, and eight others went down with the ship.
 All but one of the missing crewmen have been recovered, with one still listed as missing.

 The Cedarville is a favorite site in the Straits of Mackinac.
 She is intact and lies on her starboard side, about 45 degrees from being upside down.
 Her massive size and inverted orientation makes for an interesting, but sometimes confusing dive.
 The cabins are visible along with lots of deck equipment and the fatal gash.
 Caution is warranted given her size, depth, upside down orientation and variable visibility.
 Many hazards are present and penetration should not attempted without proper training, experience, planning and equipment.
 Due to the orientation of the vessel to the currents, the visibility is often reduced to 35 ft or less but the ship still presents a great diving opportunity.

 Mooring Buoy Status

-Currently moored (5/27/18).
+This buoy has been removed for 2019 season.
 The Straits of Mackinac Shipwreck Preserve maintains moorings at this site, generally from mid-May to late September.
 The Cedarville is usually moored at the bow and stern, and often amidships near the collision point.